 Why We Like It: This card offers one of the biggest bonuses for new cardholders that we’ve ever seen, AND in the form of Chase Ultimate Rewards points, one of our favorite point currencies.
 Chase Ultimate Rewards points are flexible, valuable and combine-able, making them especially attractive to business owners.
 With this card, you can rack up those points with your business’ everyday purchases and then combine them with Ultimate Rewards points you earn through other cards on the system – even your personal cards.
 Additionally, if you pay your cellular bill with the card, the primary line as well as all phone listed on that account will receive cell phone insurance against covered damage and theft (terms and deductibles apply).

-The Bonus: Earn 100,000 bonus points, worth a whopping $1,250 in travel when you redeem through the Ultimate Rewards portal, after spending $8,000 on purchases within the first three months of opening your account.
-On an ongoing basis, Ultimate Rewards points are worth 25% more when you redeem them for travel through Chase Ultimate Rewards.
+The Bonus: Earn 90,000 bonus points after you spend $8,000 on purchases in the first 3 months from account opening.
+That’s $900 cash back or $1,125 toward travel when redeemed through Chase Travel℠.
+On an ongoing basis, Ultimate Rewards points are worth 25% more when you redeem them for travel through Chase Travel.

 The Annual fee: AnnualFees